-Complete copies of the draft and final Annual Action Plan are made available online on the Towns' websites, as well as in all Town libraries, the Amherst Planning Department, the Village Clerks' offices in

-Depew, Sloan, Kenmore and Williamsville and the Town Clerks' offices in Amherst, Tonawanda and Cheektowaga.
+Complete copies of the draft and final Annual Action Plan are made available online on the Towns' websites, as well as in all Town libraries, the Amherst Planning Department, the Village Clerks' offices in Depew, Sloan, Kenmore and Williamsville and the Town Clerks' offices in Amherst, Tonawanda and Cheektowaga.
 In addition, the Towns provide a copy of the Plan to citizen and organizations that request it.

 The Towns will consider any comments or views of citizens received in writing, or orally at the public hearings, during the preparation of the final Annual Plan.
-A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the final Annual Annual Action Plan.
+A summary of these comments or views, and a summary of any comments or views not accepted and the reasons therefore, shall be attached to the final Annual Action Plan.

-At this time the Town is providing notice via the above channels that the final deadline for public comments on the 2018 Draft Annual Action Plan is January 17, 2018, and are required to be submitted in writing to Amherst Community Development, 5583 Main Street, Williamsville, NY 14221 or to communitydevelopment@amherst.ny.us.
+At this time the Town provided notice via the above channels that the final deadline for public comments on the 2019 Draft Annual Action Plan was January 15, 2019, and were required to be submitted in writing to Amherst Community Development, 5583 Main Street, Williamsville, NY 14221 or to communitydevelopment@amherst.ny.us.